docker/docker-py/docs/api.md

 * image (str): The image to run
 * command (str or list): The command to be run in the container
 * hostname (str): Optional hostname for the container
+* domainname (str): Optional domain name to use for the container
 * user (str or int): Username or UID
 * detach (bool): Detached mode: run container in the background and print new container Id